Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Background

 \subsection{Vision impairment and ethical considerations}

 The experience of navigating urban environments is a cognitive task relying on sensory information for spatial awareness \citep{Meneghetti2021}.
-These tasks become more complicated for ageing vision-impaired populations as they must rely on alternative sensory cues and adaptive strategies \citep{Schinazi2015}. \citet{Cimarolli2011} examine 364 individuals and reveal that over 60\% associate navigating in built environments with fear and insecurity.
+This becomes more complicated for ageing vision-impaired populations as they must rely on alternative sensory cues and adaptive strategies \citep{Schinazi2015}. \citet{Cimarolli2011} examine 364 individuals and reveal that over 60\% associate navigating in built environments with fear and insecurity.
 The inability to engage with surroundings leads to social isolation and reduced interpersonal relationships, which can exacerbate health issues \citep{Barnes2022}.

 Vision plays a key role, as humans navigate using two main strategies for spatial orientation, egocentric (self-centred) reliance on sensory cues and allocentric (environment-centred) navigation dependent on locations relative to oneself \citep[see, for example,][]{Ruggiero2021}, with age-related shifts towards the latter.
 For the visually impaired elderly, this dependence increases cognitive strain due to reduced memory capacity and slower cognitive processing, with assistive technology having been proposed to ease increased cognitive strain and sensory overload \citep{Mushin2024}.